 The Louis DeJoy and Aldona Wos Family Foundation supports a diverse number of projects and organizations that enhance the physical, economic and social elements of communities.

 The DEJOY\WOS Family Foundation is a long-time sponsor of the PGA’s Wyndham Championship.
 Founded in 1938 as the Greater Greensboro Open, the Wyndham Championship is played annually at the Sedgefield Country Club in Greensboro, NC, and has been creating significant charitable impact for the greater good of the Piedmont Triad community.
 Their focus on inspiring the next generation through education and supporting community development is aligned with the initiatives of the DeJoy-Wos Family Foundation.

 The family’s support of the Wyndham Championship began in 2008 when Louis DeJoy was Chairman and CEO of New Breed Logistics, and the family foundation has continued that support since 2015.
 Louis DeJoy has been a member of the Board of Trustees for the PGA Wyndham Championship since 2011, and was the Honorary Chairman of the 72nd annual Wyndham Championship.

-The 2022 tournament was the 83rd renewal of North Carolina’s oldest professional golf event.
+The 2023 tournament was the 84th renewal of North Carolina’s oldest professional golf event.
 The Foundation continued to show significant support for the tournament through sponsoring The Louis DeJoy & Aldona Z. Woś Family Foundation Wednesday Pro-Am where participants golf alongside a PGA TOUR player – Photos from the Pro-Am.
-This year’s Wyndham Championship winner was Tom Kim who is the first player born in the 21st century to win on Tour.
+This year’s Wyndham Championship winner was Lucas Glover.

 The DEJOY\WOS Family Foundation is a sponsor of the Winston-Salem Open, a men’s professional tennis tournament played on the ATP Tour at Wake Forest University in Winston-Salem, North Carolina.
 The Winston-Salem Open is a charitable non-profit whose proceeds benefit many in the local community.
 The family has supported the Winston-Salem Open since its debut in 2011 when Louis DeJoy was Chairman and CEO of New Breed Logistics, and the family foundation has continued that support since 2015.